Dear Dr. Kendra,

 Unfortunately, even with the best of changes we will never be afforded the same job opportunities or career advancements as non-military spouses.
 Frequent PCS, single parenting demands during TDYs/deployments, lack of extended familial support and licensing requirements present major obstacles to professional careers.

-Yes, struggles such as these are real.
+Yes, struggles such as these are real when it comes to self worth.
 But, in our own best interest, we need accept reality and guard against bitterness and resentment that can negatively affect the best of families.
 One way to achieve this is through a cognitive strategy called reframing: to perceive the situation in a way that will lead to better outcomes.
 I first learned this technique from a remarkable mentor who mastered the art of reframing during her 26 years as a military spouse.
 She always viewed a pending PCS as a chance to reinvent herself, to try something new and gain a new perspective on life.
 She proclaimed, “It was through the trial and error of jobs and experiences, literally around the world, I was able to unlock my own potential.”

 When an active duty member decides to serve our country; the entire family also serves.
 Along with such service comes a collective sacrifice that all military families experience.
 Seek support from others through military spouse mentorship, support groups, community programs or clinical professionals.
 Positive psychologists have found that sacrifice can be a way to increase character strength.
 By supporting each other, military spouses can achieve stress-related growth from these significant sacrifices.